cslmath/champlainww.ca/docs/about/about-news.md

     The WeBWorK version is now 2.13.
     More details can be found in the [release notes](http://webwork.maa.org/wiki/Release_notes_for_WeBWorK_2.13).

+??? info "January 2015 - New website"

+    The website (landing and documentation pages) has a total redesign.
+    The new design is by [Ruuka](https://ruuka.net/), who was then a Graphics Communication student here at Champlain Saint-Lambert.

+??? info "February 21, 2014 - New Server, upgrade to 2.8"

+    The system is moved to a new server.
+    The Champlain WeBWorK system is updated to version 2.8.
+    More details can be found in the [release notes](http://webwork.maa.org/wiki/Release_notes_for_WeBWorK_2.8).

 ??? info "August 28, 2013 - Upgrade to 2.7"

     The Champlain WeBWorK system is updated to version 2.7.
     There is a new look and also a number of new features.
     More details can be found in the [release notes](http://webwork.maa.org/wiki/Release_notes_for_WeBWorK_2.7).

+??? info "January 15, 2013 - Operating system upgrade"

+    The host operating system is upgraded to Ubuntu Server 12.04 LTS

+??? info "January 21, 2012 - Upgrade to 2.5.0"

+    The Champlain WeBWorK system is updated to version 2.5.0.
+    More details can be found in the [release notes](http://webwork.maa.org/wiki/Release_notes_for_WeBWorK_2.5.0).

 ??? info "August 24, 2011 - New Server, upgrade to 2.4.9"

     The Fall semester starts with WeBWorK updated to version 2.4.9 and installed on a new server.

+??? info "January 20, 2010 - Upgrade to 2.4.7"

+    The WeBWorK version is now 2.4.7.
+    More details can be found in the [release notes](http://webwork.maa.org/wiki/Release_notes_for_WeBWorK_2.4.7).

+?? info "November 15, 2009 - Custom landing pages"

+    The first version of our landing page and documentation site goes live, design by Wendy Offet.

 ??? info "August 25, 2009 - Full Adoption"